-The Board of Directors proposes that the shareholders ratify an amount of US\$ 29,617,000 as the maximum aggregate amount of compensation of the Executive Management Team for fiscal year 2017.
-This amount is the maximum amount that the Company can pay or grant to its members of the Executive Management Team for fiscal year 2017, subject to the authority of the Board of Directors to grant to pay a "supplementary amount" pursuant to Article 29 cof our Articles of Association without additional shareholder ratification to persons who newly assume an Executive Management Team function after the prospective vote at the 2016 Annual General Meeting.
+The Board of Directors proposes that the shareholders ratify an amount of U.S. \$24,000,000, excluding employerpaid social taxes, as the maximum aggregate amount of compensation of the Executive Management Team for fiscal year 2018.
+This amount represents a reduction in the approved maximum aggregate amount of compensation of approximately 20% over fiscal years 2016 and 2017, and is the maximum amount that the Company can pay or grant to its members of the Executive Management Team for fiscal year 2018, subject to the authority of the Board of Directors to grant or pay a "supplementary amount" pursuant to article 29c of our Articles of Association without additional shareholder ratification to persons who newly assume an Executive Management Team function after the prospective vote at the 2017 Annual General Meeting.
+This reduction is due, in part, to the amount of base salary and the incentive compensation opportunities of our Executive Management Team incumbents and the expectation that, effective in fiscal year 2018, none of the Executive Management Team will receive expatriate-related compensation.

-The table below shows the maximum aggregate amount of compensation that could have been paid or granted in the last fully completed fiscal year (fiscal year 2015) under our compensation principles and plans, the maximum aggregate amount of compensation available to be paid or granted for the 2016 fiscal year under our compensation principles and plans currently in effect, and our proposed maximum aggregate amount of compensation for fiscal year 2017.
+The table below shows the maximum aggregate amount of compensation that could have been paid or granted in the fiscal year 2016 under our compensation principles and plans, the maximum aggregate amount of compensation available to be paid or granted for fiscal year 2017 under our compensation principles and plans currently in effect, and our proposed maximum aggregate amount of compensation for fiscal year 2018.

-The proposed maximum aggregate amount of compensation for fiscal year 2017 is based on our estimated compensation levels and is unchanged from the maximum aggregate amount of compensation for 2016 fiscal year which was approved by shareholders at last year's Annual General Meeting.
+The proposed maximum aggregate amount of compensation for fiscal year 2018 is based on our estimated compensation levels and represents a U.S. \$5,600,000 reduction from the maximum aggregate amount of compensation for fiscal year 2017, which was approved by shareholders at last year's annual general meeting.

-Fiscal Year 2015 Maximum Payable (1) Fiscal Year 2016 Maximum Payable (1) Fiscal Year 2017 Proposed Maximum Amount US\$ US\$ US\$ Base Salary 2,880,000(2) 3,024,000(3) 3,024,000 Annual Performance Bonus (4) 6,257,000 6,570,000 6,570,000 Long-Term Incentives (5) 15,762,500 16,483,000 16,483,000 All Other Compensation (6) 3,467,500 3,540,000 3,540,000 Total (7) 28,367,000 29,617,000 29,617,000
+Fiscal Year 2016 Maximum Payable (1) Fiscal Year 2017 Maximum Payable (1) Fiscal Year 2018 Proposed Maximum Amount (2) U.S.\$ U.S.\$ U.S.\$ Base Salary 2,430,000 (3) 3,024,000 (4) 2,750,000 Annual Performance Bonus (5) 6,570,000 6,570,000 6,250,000 Long-Term Incentives (6) 16,483,000 16,483,000 12,500,000 All Other Compensation (7) 3,540,000 3,540,000 2,500,000 Total 29,023,000 29,617,000 24,000,000